nf-core/metatdenovo/docs/usage.md

 - [Rundbcan3](https://github.com/linnabrown/run_dbcan) (i.e. `--run_dbcan`)

-All the options can run in parallell (i.e. `nextflow run lnuc-eemis/metatdenovo -profile test,docker --eggnog --hmmsearch --rundbcan`), but each program has it’s own options that you will need to read carefully before running the pipeline.
-You can find the different options in [parameters]() page and read about the programs on their own websites.
+All the options can run in the same time (e.i. `extflow run main.nf  -profile test,docker --eggnog --hmmsearch --rundbcan`) but each program has it’s own option that you will need to read carefully before run the pipeline.
+You can find the different options in [parameters]() page and read about the programs from their own website.

 ## Example pipeline command with some features

-`nextflow run nf-core/metatdenovo -profile docker --input samplesheet.csv --assembler rnaspades --orf_caller transdecoder --eggnog --run_dbcan`
+`nextflow run lnuc-eemis/metatdenovo -profile docker --input samplesheet.csv --assembler rnaspades --orf_caller transdecoder --eggnog --run_dbcan`

-In this example, we are running metatdenovo with `rnaspades` as assembler, `transdecoder` as ORF caller, `eggnog` and `run_dbcan` for functional annotation.
+In thi example, we are running metatdenovo with `rnaspades`as assembler, `transdecoder`as ORF caller, `eggnog` and `run_dbcan`for functional annotation.

 ## Running the pipeline